chinjieh/mugenplcfg/README.txt

 == [ Running mugenplcfg ] ==

-After installation, mugenplcfg can be run via the command:
+After installation, mugenplcfg can be run with the command:

 	$ sudo python mugenplcfg/mugenplcfg.py